-At the end of every school year, updated action plans with implementation timelines, along with a completed School Partner Report Card should be submitted to the Emeril Lagasse Foundation.
-A minimum of 5 lesson plans that were created using the curriculum scope and sequence and lesson plan templates is required of all school partners for grant reporting purposes.
+- At the end of each school year, submit updated action plans with implementation timelines and a completed School Partner Report to the Emeril Lagasse Foundation. - Include a minimum of 5 lesson plans created using the curriculum scope and sequence and lesson plan templates for grant reporting

 In the first year of the program, schools will complete the Action Plan Template and Implementation Timeline twice: once in the beginning of the school year and again at the end of the school year.
-Each year after, schools will only complete these planning templates at the end of the school year.
+In subsequent years, these planning templates need to be completed only at the end of each school year.